Re-Finishing Zinc Pot Metal replica guns

 On real firearms blueing liquid is used which actually corrodes the metal to darken it however I'm told that this technique won't work on zinc because it's a non-ferrous metal.

 I and my collection would be extremely grateful for any and all suggestions.

 - New York, New York

-I don't know much about gunmetal finishing but I know from a friend that 4 your application electroless will work fine.
-Notice, I'd like to know about all these methods (bluing blacking parkerising etc)by following your speeches.
+A. I don't know much about gunmetal finishing but I know from a friend that for your application electroless will work fine.
+Notice, I'd like to know about all these methods (bluing, blacking, parkerising, etc.) by following your dialogs.

 Good luck.Ahmad Semir Bizri

 A. Regarding finishing replica guns.
 I too was told that gun-blueing liquids and creams do not work on non-ferrous metals.
 Most of these replicas are made from a frangible zinc alloy, most notably mazak.
 I had a poorly finished Thompson SMG replica that had a factory finish that looked like licorice.
 It just didn't look right.
 After disassembling it, I removed the toffee-like black and polished the metal (it took a long time).
 I degreased the whole thing and placed all parts in really hot water.
 I removed the parts one by one and dried them with paper towels and hair dryer to retain the heat.
 I then applied a cold blue liquid (any will do) with wads of cotton wool (I wore rubber protective gloves ).
 I obtained a finish that I considered better than the original.
 Try it, what have you got to lose apart from about $8.
 I had tried cold blueing on cold replicas but the zinc alloy took better when hot.Jan Saunders-Singer

 December 2, 2009